About GIVE

 Partners and Contributors to the GIVE Guide

 The GIVE project group has deep experience and are passionate about the world of arts education in NYC and beyond.
 The consortium of contributors was made up of artists, educators, and arts administrators of diverse backgrounds and abilities.
-We also solicited feedback from experts in the field including ICT classroom professionals; all of these resources are influenced by this perspective.
+We also solicited feedback from experts in the field including classroom professionals, disabled artists and advocates.
+All of these resources are influenced by this perspective.